 In 1993, Loconto left the band to work with Information Society while Gillian continued to perform as T-4-2 on several tours.

-T-4-2 reunited for a live performance in 2010, and continue to play live shows across the US.
-August of 2017 brought the release of a new remastered version of their Hot On Top cassette from 1989.
+T-4-2 reunited for a live performance in 2010, and they have played live several times since then.
+August of 2017 saw the release of a new remastered version of their Hot On Top cassette from 1989.
 In October, 2017, T-4-2 released their first new album in decades, Decoder.
-A selection of T-4-2 songs from the 1980's, Vintage Trax, was recently released.